This post's overview:

 Besides, there are so many beautiful places nearby that you can visit, that a day trip or even a weekend trip would be a great idea.
-I already have a post about visiting Teotihuacán on this blog, so feel free to check it out.

 How to get to San Miguel de Allende and Guanajuato from Mexico City:

 You have three main options to get to Guanajuato and San Miguel de Allende.

 First, you can take a flight to Queretaro and then take a bus.
 I wouldn’t recommend this option because you might spend a lot of time in the traffic to get to Mexico City airport.
 Then, you need to arrive early, fly and then you take a bus (probably at an inconvenient time).
 Overall, it’s just too much hassle but this option exists just so you know.

 The second option is to take a bus.
 There are, unfortunately, currently no trains in Mexico.
 There were plans to build trains, but the bus monopoly is just too strong, they are not letting the government build the trains.
 In the case of trains, everybody would use them because they would save an insane amount of time and let people skip traffic jams.

 You can check the bus times and prices here.

 Driving to San Miguel de Allende from Mexico City